VMware Blockchain terminologies and concepts are commonly used throughout the product documentation.

-Distributed trust platform that enables business networks, who might not necessarily trust one another, to share data or transact in a permissioned business network.
+Distributed trust platform that enables business networks that might not necessarily trust one another, to share data or transact in a permissioned business network.
 The VMware Blockchain core natively supports pluggable State Machine Replication atop a BFT replication protocol.

-Overall, VMware Blockchain enables the network to operate correctly even if a subset of Replica nodes behaves dishonestly.
-These guarantees do not depend on synchrony assumptions of the network, and a violation of message delivery deadlines might only result in a momentary lack of progress, not inconsistency, or safety violations.
+VMware Blockchain enables the network to operate correctly even if a subset of Replica nodes behaves dishonestly.
+These guarantees do not depend on synchrony assumptions of the network, and a violation of message delivery deadlines might only result in a momentary lack of progress, not inconsistency or safety violations.

 - VMware Blockchain Orchestrator

-A standalone virtual appliance (VApp) designed to streamline deployment operations on a private cloud in an on-premises environment.
+A standalone virtual appliance (VApp) designed to streamline deployment operations on a private cloud environment.
 The VApp includes a CLI-based interface to configure the infrastructure and deployment parameters.
 The defined parameters automate several deployment tasks to simplify the deployment process.